City Hall’s Johnson-Arcuri probe paused following police watchdog request

-On Wednesday, members of the London Assembly oversight committee were due to start an inquiry in relation to allegations the Prime Minister showed favouritism to the former model during his time as mayor of London by giving her £126,000 in public funding and privileged access to three foreign trade missions.
+On Wednesday, members of the London Assembly oversight committee were due to start an inquiry in relation to allegations the Prime Minister showed favouritism to Ms Arcuri during his time as mayor of London by giving her £126,000 in public funding and privileged access to three foreign trade missions.

-But at the start of the meeting, committee chairman Len Duvall AM said it had received correspondence from the Independent Office for Police Conduct (IOPC) “asking us to pause our investigation”.
+But at the start of the meeting, committee chair Len Duvall AM said it had received correspondence from the Independent Office for Police Conduct (IOPC) “asking us to pause our investigation”.

 He added: “I’m not clear whether they are scoping out whether to investigate or are actually investigating.”

-He said the committee did not wish to “jeopardise” any other investigation taking place, adding: “That is why we will pause our activities now and they will resume at the appropriate time.”
+He said the committee did not wish to “jeopardise” any other investigation taking place, adding: “That is why we will pause our activities now and they will resume at the appropriate time.2

-Mr Johnson has complied with a request for evidence from the committee and members have so far agreed with a request from the Conservative Party leader’s solicitors for the submitted papers to be kept confidential.
+Mr Johnson has complied with a request for evidence from the oversight committee, with members agreeing so far with a request from the Conservative Party leader’s solicitors for the submitted papers to be kept confidential.

-Ms Arcuri used an interview with ITV’s Good Morning Britain this month to deny reports that she received favouritism during Mr Johnson’s eight-year stint as mayor.
+Ms Arcuri, a former model, used an interview with ITV’s Good Morning Britain to deny reports that she received favouritism during his eight-year stint as mayor.